kn9ts/start-to-grunt/README.md

 KnightStart basically does the following:
 * Lint your JS - *checks for any syntax error and prints it out to the command line*
 * Clean, concatinate(join all), and minify your CSS and JS files
-* Load it into the browser directly with Live reload support, no more hitting the refresh button
+* Load the project into the browser directly with Live reload support, no more hitting the refresh button
 * Monitor any changes and reflect the changes to the browser immidiately
 * Create a test and distribution/final version of your app or UI (whichever case you are using it for) in their respective folders